marsolmos/jigsaw-toxic-comment-challenge/docs/training.rst

 - Uses a pre-trained embedding model to convert text into dense vectors.
 - Trains a classifier on these embeddings.
 - Aims to improve performance by capturing semantic meaning.
-- This model can be used in conjunction with the improved preprocessing steps.
+- This model can be used in conjunction with the improved preprocessing steps (not implemented as it didn't yield significant improvements).